yyyaohhh/tp/docs/UserGuide.md

 Examples:
 * `edit CS2030S g/A+`: Updates the grade of CS2030S to A+.
 * `edit CS3230 y/4 s/2`: Moves CS3230 to the Year 4 Semester 2 module list.
-* `edit CS2100 y/1`: Moves CS2100 to the Year 1 module list, with **Semester unchanged**.
+* `edit CS2100 y/1`: Moves CS2100 to the Year 1 module list, with **Semester unchanged**.<br>
 If before editing, the module was in Year 2 Semester 1, after editing it would be in Year 1 Semester 1.
-* `edit CS2101 s/1`: Moves CS2101 to the Semester 1 module list, with **Year unchanged**.
+* `edit CS2101 s/1`: Moves CS2101 to the Semester 1 module list, with **Year unchanged**.<br>
 If before editing, the module was in Year 1 Semester 2, after editing it would be in Year 1 Semester 1.

 Below shows you the process for executing the `edit` command in ModCraft.
 The grade of `CS1101S` is being edited to `C`.